-Requirement Description (if applicable) participants.
+Requirement Description Clearly references the market participant's name, and the facility name to be registered in Online IESO.
+Prepare Protection Description Document (PDD) A document marked with an Ontario Professional Engineer's seal containing written descriptions of all protections and settings (e.g., A, B, primary, or backup), communication schemes, and tele-protections for each protection group at the new or modified facility .
+It includes local and remote estimated design fault clearing times, a tripping matrix, and (where applicable) describes the separation of redundant protection groups.
+A template can be provided by the IESO upon request.
+Prepare Operational Philosophy Document A document attesting to facility's operating conditions and limitations (e.g., common mode failures, hi/low temperatures, hi/low wind speed), and procedures for planned and forced outages , returning equipment to service, responding to IESO directives within five minutes, and training staff on IESO interaction.
+Variable generators must also provide a description of the power equipment and power curves.
+See Appendix C: Wind Facility Data Requirements.
+The IESO provides a template of what is required when registering a new facility.
+Obtain Technical Data The Register Equipment procedures in Online IESO will require technical data for equipment to be submitted and then reviewed and approved by the IESO .
+These procedures may require some time and may require several iterations to complete.
+Market participants should start these tasks as early as possible.
+The specific technical data required is identified in the Register Facility Help File .
+Review Operational and Performance Requirements The technical requirements and associated performance standards for each type of facility are stipulated in the market rules (see Appendix B) and in Market Manual 6: Participant Technical Reference Manual (PTRM) .
+Execute Connection Agreement For a Physical Facility to participate in the IESO-administered markets , the owner entity must submit an executed copy of their connection agreement with the applicable transmitter (if the connection is to the IESO-controlled grid) or with the applicable distributor (if the connection is to the distribution system .
+Prepare Restoration Participant Attachment (if applicable) Based on the criteria contained in Market Manual 7.8: Ontario Power System Restoration Plan (OPSRP) Section 2.2, and as identified in the applicable System Impact Assessment (SIA), certain market participants are designated as restoration participants.
 Restoration participants are entities that contribute to the IESO-controlled grid restoration process.
 Restoration participants are required to submit a Restoration Participant Attachment via Online IESO as outlined in Market Manual 7.8, Section 13.
-Prepare Facility Description Document (FDD) (if applicable) In some situations, as identified in a System Impact Assessment, new or modified Physical Facilities may need to participate in Remedial Action Schemes (RASs), Special Protection Systems (SPSs) , or other specialized control schemes.
-This includes Generation or Load Rejection Schemes, Generation Run-back schemes, Capacitor Switching Schemes, or Breaker Backup Protections.
+Prepare Facility Description Document (FDD) (if applicable) In some situations, as identified in a System Impact Assessment, new or modified Physical Facilities may need to participate in Remedial Action Schemes (RASs), or other specialized control schemes.
+This includes Generation or Load Rejection Schemes, Generation Runback schemes, Capacitor Switching Schemes, or Breaker Backup Protections.
 These are not typical protection system installations.
-An FDD is prepared, marked with an Ontario Professional Engineer's seal, and submitted for review and approval by the owner of RASs, SPSs , or other specialized control schemes.
-It contains a description of how the RAS, SPS , or specialized control scheme operates, when and under what conditions, and the estimated design operating times.
+An FDD is prepared, marked with an Ontario Professional Engineer's seal, and submitted for review and approval by the owner of RASs, or other specialized control schemes.
+It contains a description of how the RAS, or specialized control scheme operates, when and under what conditions, and the estimated design operating times.
 A block diagram showing the configuration, and functions, and (where applicable) the separation of the redundant functions is also submitted.

-Other Supporting Documentation Other supporting documentation may include such items as nameplate photos, synchronous machine capability curves, manufacturer's wind turbine power curves, or solar array power data.
+Requirement Description Other Supporting Documentation Other supporting documentation may include such items as nameplate photos, synchronous machine capability curves, manufacturer's wind turbine power curves, or solar array power data.